thegreenhouseio/www.thegreenhouse.io/src/pages/blog/2017/05/05/index.md

   <div>

-    <p>The Greenhouse is pleased to announce <a href="https://github.com/thescientist13/github-dashboard/releases/tag/1.2.0" target="_blank" rel="noopener" onclick="return getOutboundLink('https://github.com/thescientist13/github-dashboard/releases/tag/1.2.0'); return false;">a new release of GitHub Dashboard</a>!
+    <p>The Greenhouse is pleased to announce <a href="https://github.com/thescientist13/github-dashboard/releases/tag/1.2.0" target="_blank" rel="noopener" onclick="getOutboundLink('https://github.com/thescientist13/github-dashboard/releases/tag/1.2.0');">a new release of GitHub Dashboard</a>!
 Now displaying organization or username before a repository name, as well as an icon indicator if a repository is a fork.
 On a technical note, a couple console warnings while running unit tests were fixed.</p>

-    <p>Big shout out to JP Osorio (<a href="https://github.com/jpoo90" target="_blank" rel="noopener" onclick="return getOutboundLink('https://github.com/jpoo90'); return false;">GitHub</a> / <a href="https://twitter.com/jpoo90" target="_blank" rel="noopener" onclick="return getOutboundLink('https://github.com/jpoo90'); return false;">Twitter</a>) for being the sole contributor to this release, fixing bugs and adding features!
+    <p>Big shout out to JP Osorio (<a href="https://github.com/jpoo90" target="_blank" rel="noopener" onclick="getOutboundLink('https://github.com/jpoo90');">GitHub</a> / <a href="https://twitter.com/jpoo90" target="_blank" rel="noopener" onclick="getOutboundLink('https://github.com/jpoo90');">Twitter</a>) for being the sole contributor to this release, fixing bugs and adding features!
 Thanks for helping out! 👏</p>

-    <p>Please feel free to leave thoughts and feedback, bug reports, or feature requests by using the <a href="https://github.com/thescientist13/github-dashboard/issues" target="_blank" rel="noopener" onclick="return getOutboundLink('https://github.com/thescientist13/github-dashboard/issues'); return false;">issue tracker.</a></p>
+    <p>Please feel free to leave thoughts and feedback, bug reports, or feature requests by using the <a href="https://github.com/thescientist13/github-dashboard/issues" target="_blank" rel="noopener" onclick="getOutboundLink('https://github.com/thescientist13/github-dashboard/issues');">issue tracker.</a></p>

   </div>
 </app-blog-post>